lakal3/VGE/docs/architecture.md

 This allows full use of API without compromises or really complex extra layers.

 Only two major multi threaded GPU API:s, supported on most of modern GPU:s exists, DirectX 12 and Vulkan.
 Vulkan were more interesting because it has multi platform support.
-Also glsl shader language is preferences.
+Also, glsl shader language is preferences.

 So, VGE uses Vulkan to access GPU.
 There is no plan to support other APIs in VGE.